 When using micro-learning experiences to acquire new skills as a teacher, it’s essential that we not only learn new concepts on teaching and apply them, but that we reflect upon its application and analyze how we can further help our students’ learning process.

 Share your experience throughout this Think Tank by following this model.
 You don’t have to do this in just one sitting, take your time, reflect and share.

 Before you begin:

-STEP 1: Let us know you’re going to participate in this discussion.
-Say hi to everyone and let us know your expectations of this article just by reading the abstract that was extracted from the website cited below.
+Let us know you’re going to participate in this discussion.
+Introduce yourself and let us know your expectations of this chapter just by reading the description that was extracted from the website cited below and answer these questions: